 Creator strategy report sample.

-This public sample analyzes only visible account and video metadata: positioning, audience pull, title patterns, trust signals, CTA clues, safe adaptation, and source boundaries.
+This public sample shows how MindShelf reads a creator account as a strategy system: positioning, topic architecture, trust signals, visible monetization clues, safe adaptation rules, and source boundaries.
 It is not official, endorsed, or based on private creator data.

 Marques Brownlee / MKBHD